 - 3.13.
 Policies EN1 and EN2 concern carbon dioxide reduction and sustainable design and construction.
-The review reins in the scope of control over housing development to the areas allowable under the Government's written ministerial statement of March 2015.
+The CSSR reduced the scope of control over housing development to the areas allowable under the Government's written ministerial statement of March 2015.
 Policy EN8 is a new policy requiring provision of electric vehicle charging points to parking spaces associated with new development.
 The original monitoring indicators for Policies EN1 and EN2 were as follows: - 41 Air Quality in Leeds - 42 Renewable energy generation - 3.14.
-It is considered that these indicators remain appropriate for monitoring the revised EN1 and EN2 policies as well as the new EN8 policy.
+It is considered that the indicator 42 (Renewable energy generation) remains appropriate for monitoring the revised EN2 policy.
+However, Indicator 41 (Air Quality) is not an appropriate indicator for Policy EN1 which concerns climate change.
+Therefore, new indicator 49 (CO2 Emissions) is added as an indicator for Policy EN1. - 42 Renewable energy generation - 49 Carbon Dioxide emissions reduction in Leeds District by major emitter - 3.15.
+Indicator 41 is appropriate for monitoring the new EN8 policy (Electric Vehicle Charging Points).
+A new indicator for Policy EN8 is included - 41 Air Quality in Leeds - 48 Number of electric vehicle charging points permitted in new development